School of Computing and Engineering

 Commencement is a time for excitement and celebration.
 In order to ensure a seamless and memorable ceremony, we ask your assistance in adhering to the information provided.

-- Graduates will participate in the Multi-School Ceremony on Saturday December 19th at 5:00 p.m. in Swinney Recreation Center (5030 Holmes)
+• Graduates will participate in the School of Computing and Engineering Ceremony on Sunday May 15th at 1:00 p.m. in Swinney Recreation Center (5030 Holmes)

-- Robing and Preparations will be at 4:00 p.m., in Pierson Auditorium of the Atterbury Student Success Center.
-Do NOT be later than 4:45 pm.
-Students will process at exactly 5:00 pm, Instructions will be given on site.
+• Robing and Preparations will be at 12 Noon, in Pierson Auditorium of the Atterbury Student Success Center.
+Do NOT be later than 12:35 pm.
+Students will process at exactly 1:00 pm, Instructions will be given on site.

-- There will be a Dean’s Commencement Reception from 2:30 pm – 4:00 pm at the 5th Floor Atrium of Flarsheim Hall on Saturday, December 19, prior to commencement.
+• There will be a Dean’s Commencement Brunch Reception from 10:30 am – 12:00 noon in room 401 Student Union on Sunday, May 15, prior to commencement.
 Please save this date and invite your family and friends to attend with you.
 Official invitations will be sent to all graduates in mid-April requesting an RSVP and the number of guests attending with you.
 Your family will enjoy attending if able, so please ask them to save this time to spend with you.

 Purchasing Academic Regalia

-Students should plan to attend the Grad Fair held in the UMKC Bookstore on October 13th and 14th to purchase their regalia, but only BS robes and MS degree robes and hoods will be available until December 19th.
+Students should plan to attend the Grad Fair held in the UMKC Bookstore on March 8th and 9th to purchase their regalia at this time; only BS robes and MS degree robes and hoods will be available until May.
+DO NOT WAIT until the day of commencement to purchase regalia.
+The bookstore is closed on Sunday, May 15, and there is always a chance you will not get what you need, ESPECIALLY PHD’s.

-- The bookstore offers a 10% discount on those two dates.
+• The bookstore offers a 10% discount during the grad fair on March 8 and 9.

 Students are encouraged to watch the power point, ‘This is how we do commencement’